My Notes on “Don't Make Me Think”

-It’s not very hard to make usable software if you follow the directives explained in this book.
-It’s not long but it’s full of examples, knowledge, and tips.
-It will help you make software less frustrating, easier to navigate, and better for your users.
+Follow the directives explained in this book to build usable software.
+It’s short but full of examples, knowledge, and tips.
+It’ll help you make software less frustrating, easier to navigate, and better.

 Before you start building your web site, have some users try your competitors web sites and take notes on the problems they have.
 Consider this pain points when designing and building your own web site.